 From tech-industry giants like Uber and Google X to the smallest of start-ups, change is inevitable.
-Due to the “Digital Revolution” accelerating the rate at which this change happens, companies who can effectively adapt enjoy massive advantages, such as successfully disrupting entire industries.
+The “digital revolution” is accelerating the rate at which this change happens.
+Companies who can effectively adapt enjoy massive advantages, such as successfully disrupting entire industries.

-So, how can companies become adaptable?
-No matter what your business is, one important aspect of company culture stands out as being tantamount to successfully managing change—thoughtful communication.
+So, how can companies become more adaptable?
+No matter what your business, one important aspect of company culture stands out as paramount to successfully managing change: thoughtful communication.

 When a company not only prioritizes communication, but actually invests in developing a culture where communication is valued, it gains a powerful tool.
-Below you can find our three ‘mantras’ for thoughtful communication and why we believe they’re important.
+Here are our three ‘mantras’ for thoughtful communication — and why we believe they’re important.

 Culture of Trust

 “There’s no such thing as a stupid question, okay?”
 We’ve all heard it.
-Whether it be in a first-grade classroom, an advanced level philosophy course, or in the conference room at your job.
-Yet, we’ve also all seen how this reassuring proposition, that no question will be met with shame or judgment, often falls flat on its face and does little to actually encourage students or employees to raise their hands and their voices.
+Whether it was in a first-grade classroom, an advanced level philosophy course, or in the conference room at work.
+Yet, we’ve also all seen how this reassuring proposition — that no question will be met with shame or judgment — often does little to actually encourage students or employees to raise their hands and their voices.

 The key component?
 Trust.
-It’s the reason why you’re hesitant to talk about your political leanings when you meet your significant other’s parents for the first time, or why you don’t launch into how you aren’t a fan of Game of Thrones (you’re missing out) on your first day of work at a new job—you don’t fully trust your listener just quite yet.
+It’s the reason why you’re hesitant to talk about your political leanings when you meet your significant other’s parents for the first time.
+Or why you don’t launch into how you aren’t a fan of Game of Thrones (except for the series finale) on your first day of work at a new job.
+You don’t fully trust your listener just quite yet.

-When you trust your coworkers, it opens up channels of communication that frankly just didn’t exist before, and not only does this trust flow sideways amongst peers, but also up and down the chain of command.
+When you trust your coworkers, it opens up channels of communication that frankly just didn’t exist before.
+This trust not only flows sideways amongst peers but also up and down the chain of command.
 When employees trust their leaders, they worry less about bureaucracy and more about fully understanding their work.
 When leaders trust their employees, they worry less about whether good work is being done and more about big-picture improvements and opportunities.

 Just telling your employees that they can ask “stupid” questions doesn’t mean anything.
-Taking measured steps and fostering a culture where people actually feel encouraged to ask every question they need to does.
-Here is an article by Theodore Kinni on that topic if you want to learn more.
+Taking measured steps and fostering a culture where people actually feel encouraged to ask every question does.
+Learn more on the topic in this article by Theodore Kinni on that topic if you want.

 Another common saying among businesses is that there is an “open door” policy.
 If you have a genuine open door policy, you shouldn’t get one or two visitors a day and that visitor shouldn’t only stop by to share their fantasy football lineup with you.